 "Don't get me wrong, I love looking at those totally jaw-droppingly beautiful women," she revealed to the outlet.
 "But I think it’s sad that you only get to see one type of beautiful on screen."

-Obviously, beauty is subjective, and there's no "right" or "wrong" way to be attractive.
-However, Williams is right that Hollywood tends to favor certain types of stars (often thin, white, young women) over others.
+Obviously, beauty is subjective, and there's no "right" or "wrong" way to be pretty.
+However, Williams is right that Hollywood tends to favour certain types of stars (often thin, white, young women) over others.
 As the industry pushes for more diversity, let's not forget that all kinds of women should be included in the picture, too.